Annual Notices

 The school will make any reasonable accommodations necessary to ensure the inclusion of all parents and family members.
 For example, the school and district websites can be translated on the webpage, all documents can be translated through a translation program, and a translator, to the extent practicable, will be provided upon request

 East Stroudsburg Elementary School is a diverse school community which is dedicated to creating a learning environment where all students optimize their potential.
-We will achieve this goal through the development and implementation of high quality standards driven instruction.
+We will achieve this goal through the development and implementation of high-quality standards-driven instruction.
 Civic, social and technological skills will be cultivated in a nurturing environment to meet the challenges of our changing world.

 J M Hill Elementary